rlrightleft/learn-SQL-MySQL/sqlzoo/0_SELECT_basics.md

 ---

 ## Problem 1
 The example uses a `WHERE` clause to show the population of 'France'.
+Note that strings should be in 'single quotes';
 Modify it to show the population of Germany.

 **My Solution:**